jwct1995/Shopping-Website/docs/User stories html/READ.md

-# Features
+# User stories

-'Features html' is for user stories in easy to read html format.
+User stories html presents user stories in an easy to read html format.

 ## Usage

-Open "index.html" to go to the main page.
+Download all files in "User stories html" to your local machine.
+From your folder, open "index.html" to go to the main page.
 Alternatively, open any html file directly to access them.

 ## Acknowledgements